matweldon/markdown_llm/README.md

 ### System message templates and snippets

 The package has a templated system message capability.
-All config is currently stored in the `__init__.py` file until I implement something better.

-System messages can be added to the YAML header.
-They can make use of reusable snippets from the `CONFIG` dictionary.
-Any entry in the CONFIG dictionary with a prefix of `sys_` is a system message snippet and is available to be used in templated system messages.
+System messages defined in the YAML header, or in the config files, can make use of reusable snippets which are also stored in configs.
+Any entry in a config YAML with a prefix of `sys_` is a system message snippet and is available to be used in templated system messages.

-For example, I have added a bulleted list of python preferences to the CONFIG dictionary as `sys_python_prefs`.
+For example, I have added a list of my python preferences to the DEFAULT_CONFIG dictionary (defined in '__init__.py') as `sys_python_prefs`.
 This can then be used in the YAML header by adding a templated system message (see [templated_system_msg.md](examples/templated_system_msg.md)).

 ## To do

-* Tidy up and improve config setting.
 * Parse hyperlinks to other text files and inline the text, so that I don't have to copy and paste it all into the prompt
 * Make it easier to install without having to use Simon W's API interface
 * Parse links to websites, strip tags and inline the text